The role of polarization field terms in a model for a cavity quantum material: Abstract

 \section{Abstract}

 Constructing models for cavity quantum materials requires a careful treatment of the light-matter coupling.
 In general, one must specify matrix elements constructed from the material wavefunctions, which are often unknown in a tight-binding framework.
-The Peierls substitution is often used to avoid introducing these additional parameters in the multi-center dipole (or Peiels) gauge, under the assumption that contributions from intraband and interband dipole moments can be neglected in the low-energy theory.
-We present the derivation of the Peierls gauge description in the passive view of canonical transformations.
+The Peierls substitution is frequently used to avoid introducing these additional parameters in the multi-center dipole (or Peierls) gauge, under the assumption that contributions from intraband and interband dipole moments can be neglected.
+We present the derivation of the Peierls gauge description, including these dipole moment terms, in the passive view of canonical transformations.
 We construct a toy model for a multi-band system with two sites, which we couple to a uniform field in the Coulomb, dipole, and Peierls gauges.
-We find that the Peierls substitution can be justified as a low-energy, effectively single-band description in one dimension, but it misses both self-polarization corrections and the direct coupling needed to describe interband transitions in the full Peierls gauge theory.
-Moreover, the Coulomb, dipole, and Peierls gauges define distinct partitions of the composite system into the light and matter subsystems.
-We illustrate the implications of this subsystem relativity for physical observables and on the performance of orbital truncations in each gauge.
+We find that all polarization field terms are required to describe multi-band coupling in the Peierls gauge.
+The Peierls substitution can only be justified under restriction to a single band in one dimension, provided one also ignores self-polarization corrections arising from bands outside the retained subspace.
+However, these corrections are frequently non-negligible.
+More generally, the Coulomb, dipole, and Peierls gauges define distinct partitions of the composite system into the light and matter subsystems.
+We illustrate the implications of this subsystem relativity for observables such as the photon number and on the performance of orbital truncations in each gauge.